 There is far more to practice.

-In all seriousness, man or woman, high heels or not you should practice.
-The man's part of Argentine tango is not missing anything.
+Even if you never try practicing in heels, you should at least practice.
+The man’s part of Argentine tango is not missing anything.
 Everything that is required of the women is required of the men.
 Men should be able to do beautiful molinettes and ochos with a powerful internal spiral, all while being supremely grounded and stable with the express purpose of giving our partners the best dance possible.
-The dance can only realize its true potential when both partners can do all of these things and do them well.